-Chapter 5 of Class 10 Social Science, Minerals and Energy Resources, highlights the significance of minerals and energy in our homes, lifestyle and economy.
+Minerals and Energy Resources - Chapter 5 of Class 10 Social Science, highlights the significance of minerals and energy in our homes, lifestyle and economy.
 It outlines various types of minerals, methods of mining and their distribution in India.
 Additionally the chapter also discusses renewable and non-renewable sources of energy and their applications.

 The NCERT Solutions provided herein are intended to help students understand concepts simply and in a straightforward way and are in accordance with the NCERT Curriculum.
 These solutions also aid in learning based on maps, which is essential for Geography.
-Students should avail of these solutions to help them revise quickly and help with confidence before the exams.
+Students should avail these solutions to help them revise quickly and help with confidence before the exams.

 Download the free PDF of the NCERT Solutions for Class 10 Social Science Geography Chapter 5 Minerals and Energy Resources from below:

-This chapter provides students with basic knowledge of natural resources and their significance.
+Chapter 5 of Class 10 Social Science Geography "Minerals and Energy Resources" provides students with basic knowledge of natural resources and their significance.
 The main takeaways are as follows:

 (i) Which one of the following minerals is formed by decomposition of rocks, leaving a residual mass of weathered material?